AHRQ's Quality & Patient Safety Programs by Setting: Ambulatory Care

 CAHPS® Clinician & Group Survey was developed by AHRQ and designed to measure patients’ experiences of their care, including communication with doctors and nurses, responsiveness of staff, and other indicators of safe, high-quality care.
 The surveys are developed from the patient’s perspective on what’s important to measure.

-Community-Acquired Pneumonia Clinical Decision Support Implementation Toolkit helps clinicians and clinical informaticians in primary care and other ambulatory settings implement and adopt the community-acquired pneumonia clinical decision support alert for the management of community-acquired pneumonia.
+Community-Acquired Pneumonia Clinical Decision Support Implementation Toolkit is a resource to help clinicians and clinical informaticians in primary care and other ambulatory settings implement and adopt the community-acquired pneumonia clinical decision support alert for the management of community-acquired pneumonia.

-Guide to Improving Patient Safety in Primary Care Settings by Engaging Patients and Families is an ongoing project that currently offers four interventions and four case studies designed to improve patient safety by meaningfully engaging patients and families in their care.
-The full guide is in development.
+Guide to Improving Patient Safety in Primary Care Settings by Engaging Patients and Families offers four interventions and four case studies designed to improve patient safety by meaningfully engaging patients and families in their care.

-Improving Your Laboratory Testing Process: A Step-by-Step Guide for Rapid-Cycle Patient Safety and Quality Improvement increases the reliability of the lab testing process within a medical office with step-by-step guidance.
-Includes checklists and materials to help communicate with patients.
+Improving Your Laboratory Testing Process: A Step-by-Step Guide for Rapid-Cycle Patient Safety and Quality Improvement can increase the reliability of the testing process in your office by helping you examine how tests are managed.

 Medical Office Survey of Patient Safety Culture is a staff-administered survey that helps medical offices assess how their staff perceive various aspects of safety culture.